GeoscienceAustralia/hiperseis/seismic/gps_corrections/README.md

 TT residuals we can only detect drifts less than about 50 seconds.
 For larger clock errors, cross-correlation analysis is required.

-In many cases clocks drift gradually, so residual can effectively detect the onset of drift and the drift rate.
+In many cases clocks drift gradually, so residuals can effectively detect the onset of drift and the drift rate.
 It can also detect clock jumps of less than 50 seconds, but cannot detect sudden clock jumps of more than 50 seconds.